How to Plan a Family Reunion Vacation

 Think about activities for all ages.

 You also want to consider the variety of activities available for each attendee.
 On a family reunion vacation to lovely Los Cabos, Mexico years ago, my family unit wound up feeling left out.
 That’s because my husband and I spent most of our time managing naps and mealtimes for our toddler at the resort by ourselves.
-Meanwhile, the rest of our crew’s older kids and adults were out enjoying activities together like surf lessons and horseback riding.
+Meanwhile, the rest of our crew’s older kids and adults were out enjoying activities together, like surf lessons and horseback riding.

-Avoid too much site-seeing.
+Avoid too much sightseeing.

 Plan to compromise.

 For our most recent family reunion vacation, some of us wanted to fly to Hawaii, but this tropical locale proved too expensive for some family members to reach.
 Walt Disney World was shot down because we worried this destination’s pace would be too hectic and not allow enough downtime together.
 We also considered embarking on a Caribbean cruise, but my brother-in-law detests the idea of cruising.
-Others suggested a San Diego vacation but my family of four lived there at the time and we argued we wouldn’t be able to truly relax in our hometown.
+Others suggested a San Diego vacation, but my family of four lived there at the time and we argued we wouldn’t be able to truly relax in our hometown.

 After much debate, we all agreed on a summer trip to Keystone, Colorado.
 This outdoorsy destination offered tons of activities for all sorts of ages and personalities, allowing everyone to pick and choose the things they wanted to do.